dreitier/backmon-docs/docs/reference/metrics.md

 Describes how long it took to create the backup file in seconds.
 This is 0 if born_at and modified_at have the same value.

 ### `cloudmon_backup_latest_file_born_at`
 Unix timestamp on which the latest file has been initially created.
-See [.stat files](backup-definition/dot-stat-files).
+See [.stat files](backup-definition/file-dates).

 ### `cloudmon_backup_latest_file_modified_at`
 Unix timestamp on which the latest file has been modified.
-See [.stat files](backup-definition/dot-stat-files).
+See [.stat files](backup-definition/file-dates).

 ### `cloudmon_backup_latest_file_archived_at`
 Unix timestamp on which the latest file has been archived.
-See [.stat files](backup-definition/dot-stat-files).
+See [.stat files](backup-definition/file-dates).

 ### `cloudmon_backup_latest_size_bytes`
 Size (in bytes) of the latest backup in the corresponding file group.

 ## A note about `cloudmon_backup_latest_file_*_at`
-Due to limitations described in the [.stat files](backup-definition/dot-stat-files) section, you have to provide the values for
+Due to [file system limitations](backup-definition/file-dates) section, you have to provide the values for
 - `cloudmon_backup_latest_file_born_at`
 - `cloudmon_backup_latest_file_modified_at`
 - `cloudmon_backup_latest_file_archived_at`

-through a [.stat file](backup-definition/dot-stat-files).
+through a [.stat file](backup-definition/file-dates#stat--dotstat-files).
 If you do not that, each of the metrics will have the same value/timestamp.

 ## Labels
 The following table shows which labels are defined for each metric.